forfadre0820/nhn_submit_hun/replit.md

 - July 08, 2025.
 Replaced portfolio gradient placeholders with real project images using flexible 12-column grid layout with varied sizes
 - July 08, 2025.
 Added image optimization CSS for better loading performance and lazy loading support
 - July 08, 2025.
 Implemented optimized image dimensions and proper alt text for accessibility
+- July 08, 2025.
+Updated all portfolio items to use CSS aspect-ratio instead of fixed heights for perfect image fit without empty spaces
+- July 08, 2025.
+Applied proper aspect ratios: 16:9 for wide content, 4:3 for standard, 1:1 for square, and 3:2 for portraits to match original image proportions
 ```

 ## User Preferences